Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/03-Dependency-Management/dependency-management.md

 **SwiftPackageManager** is new to iOS since Swift 3 and is maintained by Apple and the open source community

-- Allow you to define name of dependency and optionally a version number and will resolve dependencies of your decencies automatically
+- Allows you to define the name of the dependency and optionally a version number and will resolve dependencies of your decencies automatically

 - Provide simple commands to update to latest version of your dependencies